 AASB 119 Employee Benefits requires the use of the yield on long-term Commonwealth Government bonds as the discount rate in the measurement of the long service leave liability.
-The yield on long-term Commonwealth Government bonds for 2020 is 0.75% (2019: 1.25%).
+The yield on long-term Commonwealth Government bonds for 2019 was 1.25%.

-The actuarial assessment performed by the Department of Treasury and Finance applied a salary inflation rate of 2.5% (2019: 4%) for the long service leave liability.
-The net financial impact of the changes to the actuarial assumptions in the current financial year is a decrease in the long service liability of \$25 000 and employee benefits expense of \$25 000.
+The actuarial assessment performed by the Department of Treasury and Finance applied a salary inflation rate of 4% for long service leave liability.